mm9942/CryptGuardKyber/README.md

 [cli-link]: https://github.com/mm9942/CryptGuard

 ## Introduction
-CryptGuard is a comprehensive cryptographic library, offering robust encryption and decryption capabilities.
+CryptGuard: Kyber is a comprehensive cryptographic library, offering robust encryption and decryption capabilities.
 It integrates traditional cryptography with post-quantum algorithms, ensuring resilience against quantum computing threats.
 Designed for developers, CryptGuard: Kyber empowers applications to withstand future digital security challenges.
 Embrace CryptGuard: Kyber as your trusted ally in safeguarding privacy in the digital realm.

 ## Prerequisites
 Ensure your system has the latest stable versions of Rust, Cargo, and the Tokio runtime environment.